rahul1947/SP11-K-Largest-Elements-and-Enumeration/README.md

 ## Short Project SP11: K Largest Elements and Enumeration

-1. Implementation of O(n) Select Algorithm to find K largest elements and compare it's performance with an Algorithm to find K largest elements using Priority Queue.
+1. Implementation of O(n) Select Algorithm to find K largest elements and it's comparison with another Algorithm to find K largest elements using Priority Queue (Min-Heap).
 2. Implementation of Enumeration algorithms - permutations(), combinations(), heap(), and Knuth's Algorithm L.